-This proposition was best explained by Justice Alito who explicitly suggested that the Supreme Court's decision in Iancu does not prevent Congress from adopting a more carefully worded statute.
-Similarly, Justice Breyer also suggested that "an applicant who seeks to register a mark should not expect complete freedom to say what she wishes, but should instead expect linguistic regulation."
+This proposition was best explained by Justice Alito who explicitly suggested that the Supreme Court's decision in lancu does not prevent Congress from adopting a more carefully worded statute.
+Similarly, Justice Breyer suggested that "an applicant who seeks to register a mark should not expect complete freedom to say what she wishes, but should instead expect linguistic regulation."

-The judges' keen interest in arguing in favor of linguistic regulation stemmed from concerns about the potential implications of the Brunetti decision on trademark law.
-The judges worried that the removal of the bar against 'scandalous' and 'immoral' marks could "further coarsen our popular culture."
-As Justice Breyer exclaimed, "Just think about how you might react if you say someone wearing a T-shirt2303 or using a product emblazoned with a racial epithet."
+The keen interest in arguing in favor of linguistic regulation stemmed from concerns about the potential implications of the Brunetti decision on trademark law.
+The minority opinions expressed the concern that removal of the bar against 'scandalous' and 'immoral' marks could "further coarsen our popular culture."
+As Justice Breyer exclaimed, "Just think about how you might react if you say someone wearing a T-shirt or using a product emblazoned with a racial epithet."
 Similarly Justice Sotomayor remarked that after Brunetti, there could be a rush to register "the most vulgar, profane or obscene words and images imaginable."
-50

-The decision implies that American constitutional jurisprudence takes issue with regulations that impede the expression of ideas, rather than those that restrict the manner in which these ideas are expressed.51 Prof. Calvert explains this distinction through an example, in the phrase 'Fuck the Draft,' what is offensive is the use of the word 'Fuck,' which in and of itself is not a viewpoint, but only a word that violates certain norms of civil discourse in polite society and this gives offense to some people by its very utterance.52 For example, both 'Fucked up Clothing' and 'Messed up Clothing' convey a similar idea, yet the former is vulgar and offensive in its presentation.
-According to the Iancu decision, while the latter cannot be injuncted, the former can and should be.53
+Therefore, a cumulative reading of the majority and minority decisions in lancu v Brunetti suggests that the court was concerned with an outright prohibition of certain ideas in the trademarks register.
+The Court suggested that a provision which does not impeded ideas but regulates their expression can pass the constitutional challenge.
+The distinction between prohibiting ideas and only prohibiting certain expressions of ideas has been explained by Prof. Calvert through an example: In the phrase 'Fuck the Draft,' what is offensive is the use of the word 'Fuck,' which in and of itself is not a viewpoint, but only a word that violates certain norms of civil discourse in polite society and this gives offense to some people by its very utterance.
+Per example, both 'Fucked up Clothing' and 'Messed up Clothing' convey a similar idea, yet the former is vulgar and offensive in its presentation.
+According to the lancu decision, while the latter cannot be injuncted, the former can and should be.
+Sa